Do you have leaning fences?

 Sakrete / Quikrete

-Fences tend to sag and fall apart when the vertical posts that anchor the fence to the ground either rot or come unseated.
-For this reason, you must often re-anchor old posts, or install new posts altogether, to get fences upright and secure again.
+To be sure, fences tend to sag and fall apart when the vertical posts that anchor the fence to the ground either rot.
+For this reason, you must often re-anchor old posts.
+Unfortunately, sometimes you have to install new posts altogether, to get fences upright and secure again.

 Digging post holes is obviously a major part of this operation.
 But, digging around an existing fence can be difficult and frustrating!

 As strange as it sounds, I find a wrecking bar to be the best tool for this operation.
 (I’ll explain why in the article below.)

 Once posts are standing, you’ll need to reattach the horizontal “rail” to them securely.
 I use a combination of gun-driven nails and long screws to do this.
 But, you can carry out the whole operation with screws alone using a drill/driver combo.

 And, just make sure you’re driving 3-1/2″ exterior-grade screws for proper fastening.
 These extra-long, ceramic-coated screws provide full attachment and long-term weather protection.

 Repairing badly leaning fences requires a triage approach.
 The first thing you have to do is make sure it doesn’t get worse while you’re working on it!

 Then, go ahead and force your leaning fence into a vertical position by propping it up with 2×4 braces.